KrookedKickflip/dontReadThis/Develop/README.md

   - [Questions]

   ## Installation
-  npm i
+  npm i in the terminal

   ## Usage
-  answer prompts from command line
+  you run index.js in the terminal and answer the prompts.

   ## License
   MIT

   ## Contributing
-  me
+  just me and the starter code

   ## Tests
-  multiple tests
+  a lot of tests to get it working

   ## Questions
-  why so hard
+  none